 There are two reasons for that:

-As a beauty blogger, I get to try lots of new skincare products all the time (actually, who am I kidding, I was doing that even before I started blogging).
+As a beauty blogger and skin coach, I get to try lots of new skincare products all the time (who am I kidding, I was doing that even before I started blogging).

-Of course, I have my favourites, those trusted staples I keep returning to again and again.
-And there are a few ingredients who are ALWAYS part of my skincare routine.
+Of course I have my favourites, those trusted staples I keep returning to again and again.
+And there are a few ingredients who are ALWAYS part of my skincare routine (retinol, anyone?).

 But the products do change.
-Every month, two or three new ones found their ways into my skincare routine.
+Every month, at least two or three new ones find their way into my skincare routine.

 There, I said it.

 A moisturizer my skin loves may be too rich for you and give you blackheads.
-Exfoliating at least three or four a week with glycolic acid works for me, but if you have sensitive skin, it’ll irritate it real bad.
+Exfoliating every other day with salicylic acid works for me, but if you have sensitive skin, it may irritate it.

-Oh, wait, just one more thing.
-I’m in my early 30s, my skin is combo (dry cheeks, oily t-zone) and my only concern is preventing wrinkles.
-I have no acne, dark spots, or breakouts to get rid of at the moment.
+One thing to keep in mind before we start: I’m in my late 30s, my skin is combo (dry cheeks, oily t-zone) and my only concern is preventing wrinkles and removing blackheads.
+I have no pimples, dark spots, or breakouts to get rid of at the moment.

-This is a great routine for anyone, younger or older, who wants to prevent and treat the signs of premature aging.
-The ingredients that work against wrinkles are the same for all skin types, and a lot of them double up as skin-lighteners too, so they can help you reduce any dark spots you may have.
+Mine is a great routine for anyone, younger or older, who wants to prevent and treat the signs of premature aging.
+The ingredients that work against wrinkles are the same for all skin types and a lot of them double up as skin-lighteners too, so they can help you reduce any dark spots you may have.